 Who provides the testing?
 How will I receive the results?

-The Gifted Education Service department oversees the evaluation and reporting process.
+The Gifted Education department oversees the evaluation and reporting process.
 Parents/guardians are notified of results by a letter sent via US Mail.
 The students’ home schools receive the same information in order to provide appropriate educational placements.

 May I request that my child be given a specific ability test?